-On a last note, buffalo are found in Africa and Asia, while the “buffalo” in North America are actually bison.
+On a final note, buffalo are found in Africa and Asia, while the “buffalo” in North America are actually bison.
 While in Genesee Park, if you have kids with you or a sweet tooth, stop by Genesee Candy Land.
 They make delectable chocolate-covered bacon and over 20 varieties of fudge.